Charity House Project

 In 2017 we introduced the air tight system “Intello” by Pro Clima NZ Ltd, a moisture control system combined with a balanced pressure heat transfer ventilation system from DVS.
 These two factors make the house hugely more valuable and provide for greater quality of life – a warm, dry and healthy home.

-The latest Charity House recently sold, making a profit of $30,000 to distribute out to various community organisations.
+The 2021 Charity House has recently sold for a record price, making resulting in a profit of $140,000 to distribute out to various community organisations.

 Read about this, and more Charity House new stories.